 John Cooper, 1667.

 The greater sharing of information, the extended reach for campaigning, and the innovative use of new media for political purposes can be admirable.
 We could be celebrating an open campaign that improves the democracy we are fortunate to have.
-Instead, the derisory and adversarial tone of political ‘speech-acts’ is peer pressure forcing its way into Generation X politics, as I feared it might.
+Instead, the derisory and adversarial tone of political ‘speech-acts’ is peer pressure forcing its way into my generation’s politics.

 Some now feel confident (or smug) enough to reveal their private vote.
 Presumably, that’s because of the impression they believe it gives.
-Others believe it is their place to tell people who they should or should not vote for, leaving heavy-handed insinuations about the gross misjudgment that anyone who disagrees is showing.
+Others believe it is their place to tell people who they should or should not vote for, leaving heavy-handed insinuations about the gross misjudgement that anyone who disagrees is showing.

-The ‘itch of news’, the desire for man to have his voice heard as loudly as possible, is turning social networking into a barbed popularity contest.
-How times have I seen X labelled a ‘tw*t’ or worse with no better reason than that it’s the popular thing to do.
+The ‘itch of news’, the desire for us to have our voice heard as loudly as possible, is turning social networking into a barbed popularity contest.
+How times have I seen X labelled a ‘twat’ or worse with no better reason than that it’s the popular thing to do.
 I’m glad Facebook politics has not won the day; there’s no maturity behind it.

 Of course, it is more complicated than I am describing, but the bottom line is that this is a recipe for further disintegration.